 The hospital did all the tests for a stroke, but came to the same diagnosis as DTD’s.
 Due to all the activity and attention, mom wasn’t repeating herself unless there was a lull in the conversation.
 Each time the same doctor or nurse would walk into the room, my mom acted like she was meeting them for the first time.
 She was forming no new memories and had also lost some.
 My brother who arrived an hour or so after we did, was completely fascinated and kept asking her questions from her life and our past like it was a quiz show.

 Can you name your grandkids?
 “Yes” (She rattled off all eight names.)

-And?
-“What do you mean?
+AND?
+“What do you mean AND?
 How many dogs do I have?
 Am I some kind of crazy dog lady?”
-(The answer is 3 chihuahuas and yes.
-She forgot about Mickey.)
+(The correct answers are three chihuahuas and yes)

 An estimated 5-10 people in 100,000 per year are diagnosed with TGA when they suddenly lose the ability to form new memories.
 They appear disoriented and ask repetitive questions and typically have retrograde amnesia as well, where they lose the ability to recall some general or personal information.
 Their cognitive functions are normal, so they could complete their normal tasks, like tying their shoes or even driving.
 The amnesia resolves itself within 24 hours, when their memories return, except for what happened during the time period of the TGA episode.